ckeditor/ckeditor5/tests/manual/abbreviation-level-1.md

 ## The model and the view layers

-CKEditor 5 implements its own custom data model, which does not map to the DOM 1:1.
+CKEditor&nbsp;5 implements its own custom data model, which does not map to the DOM 1:1.
 The model document is converted into the view, which represents the content that the user is editing - the DOM structure you see in the browser.

 <info-box>
 	Before moving forward, it is important to understand the editor architecture.
 Read more about the {@link framework/architecture/editing-engine#model model} and the {@link framework/architecture/editing-engine#view view} to get familiar with the basic concepts.